 - 'This is how healthcare works in the Netherlands' (2023 edition) - De Argumentenfabriek.

 Are you going to prepare for having your diploma recognized?
-Please know that you can ask us for help if something is not clear or if you have questions about your personal situation.
+Please know that you can ask us for help if something is not clear or if you have questions about your individual situation.

 Customer contact center